pywbem/nocasedict/docs/intro.rst

 Overriding the default casefold method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The case-insensitive behavior of the :class:`~nocasedict.NocaseDict` class is implemented in its :meth:`~nocasedict.NocaseDict.__casefold__` method.
+If it is necessary to change the case-insensitive behavior of the :class:`~nocasedict.NocaseDict` class, that can be done by overriding its :meth:`~nocasedict.NocaseDict.__casefold__` method.

 That method returns the casefolded key that is used for the case-insensitive lookup of dictionary items.

-The default implementation of the :meth:`~nocasedict.NocaseDict.__casefold__` method calls :meth:`py:str.casefold` on Python 3 and :meth:`py2:str.lower` on Python 2.
-The :meth:`py:str.casefold` method implements the casefolding algorithm described in :term:`Default Case Folding in The Unicode Standard`.

-If it is necessary to change the case-insensitive behavior of the :class:`~nocasedict.NocaseDict` class, that can be done by overriding its :meth:`~nocasedict.NocaseDict.__casefold__` method.

-The following Python 3 example shows how your own casefold method would be used, that normalizes the key in addition to casefolding it:
+The following example shows how your own casefold method would be used, that normalizes the key in addition to casefolding it: